MarkusMannheim/solar-divide/README.md

 # Who benefits from the solar boom?
+This display explores Australia's solar divide.
-This display examines the distribution of solar installations accross Australia, and correlations with factors such as household income, size and tenure.
+It maps the distribution of solar installations accross small areas (postcodes), and correlations with factors such as household income, size and tenure.